jonlpersson/ed-latimore/site/_posts/2020-12-20-how-to-be-an-attractive-man-no-bs-guide.md

 If you’re otherwise socially able, but choke up when talking to girls, you probably 1) need more practice and 2) need to stop watching porn.

-Seriously.
-There is no shortage of anecdotal evidence that [habitual porn consumption creates or exacerbates social anxiety in men](https://www.yourbrainonporn.com/rebooting-porn-use-faqs/is-porn-making-my-social-anxiety-confidence-depression-anxiety-ocd-bipolar-worse/).
-If you struggle with women and watch a lot of porn, the greatest favor you can do yourself right now is [read my article on how to quit porn](/how-to-quit-porn/).

 Now, if that’s not you, and you’re still awkward, all you likely need are some pointers here and there (Charisma on Command comes in handy here) and above all else, practice.

 ### What not to do (pick-up lines, rehearsed scripts)